Aadunni/CKD_Stage_Prediction/README.md

 ## 🤝 Acknowledgements

-* This work draws on collaborative efforts between clinical staff of the hospital and Myself (@Aadunni).
+* This work draws on collaborative efforts between clinical staff of University of Ibadan, University College Hospital and Ladoke Akintola Teaching Hospital Ogbomoso.
 * Special thanks to the contributing hospitals for anonymized datasets.